 What Is Considered a Wrongful Death in Colorado?

 Under Colorado law, wrongful death is defined as any death by another person or entity’s negligence, recklessness, or intentional actions.
 A wrongful death action will be handled in a civil court, not a criminal court.
 A wrongful death lawsuit cannot send someone to prison for their actions.
-Instead, these lawsuits aim to compensate the deceased’s family members for their suffering, as well as their financial losses related to the loss of an immediate family member.
+Instead, these lawsuits aim to compensate the deceased’s family members for their suffering, as well as their financial costs related to the loss of an immediate family member.

 An all-too-familiar example of wrongful death is when someone dies in a car accident caused by a negligent driver.
 If the driver who caused the accident was speeding, impaired by drugs or alcohol, distracted, ran a red light, or failed to follow the rules of the road in some other way, that driver would likely be found negligent.
 In this example, the deceased’s family might have grounds for a wrongful death claim.